railsuser2014/openobject-doc-book-en/source/book/4/4_12_Projects/4_12_Project_productivity.rst

 	.. note::  *Method Iterative Process*

 		#.
-Identify all the tasks that you have to deal with, including everything that keeps you awake at night, and enter them in your Inbox, which you'll find in the menu Project Management > Time Management > Inbox.
+Identify all the tasks that you have to deal with, including everything that keeps you awake at night, and enter them in your Inbox, which you'll find in the menu *Project Management > Time Management > Inbox*.

 		#.
 Classify the tasks in your Inbox periodically, assigning them a context and a timebox.
 This indicates both when and where the task should be handled.
 If a task takes less than 10 minutes then maybe it could be handled immediately.